LalithShiyam/AQuaPi/README.md

   #### Overview
   MR-navigator based motion correction, which, apart from PET data alignment, also aligns the attenuation maps (dynamic AC maps) with PET emission data.
   #### [1] Alignment of AC maps with PET emission data.
+  This wrapper will rotate the attenuation maps based on the transformation matrices obtained from the MR Navigators.
+The sinogram headers from the JSRecon file is hacked to accomodate the different attenuation maps @ different time points using powershell: MoCoRecon.ps1.
   ### Iterative regional partial volume correction
   ### Voxel-wise Patlak analysis
   ### Spatial normalisation